Status Update: Just got into a fender bender! Send thoughts and prayers—and a good lawyer!

 For a free legal consultation, call 800-537-8185

-Damaging posts on social media are not limited to disproving physical injuries; insurance companies may try to develop theories about your personal character, which could potentially damage your credibility as a witness in your own case.
+Damaging posts on social media are not limited to disproving physical injuries or twisting your words about the incident; insurance companies may try to develop theories about your personal character, which could potentially damage your credibility as a witness in your own case.
 If you post derogatory comments, photos of illegal activities, or anything potentially damaging, the adjustor or attorney may use those posts to cast you in a negative light.

 Check Your Settings